-Yet again, Sheila from To Love, Honor, and Vacuum comes through with a great post about sex.
+Yet again, Sheila from To Love, Honor, and Vacuum comes through with a great post about how to have sex be more fun.
 Enjoy!
 And check out her site for plenty more resources and information.

 On Sunday morning, before church, I was perusing the news and drinking my cup of tea when I laughed out loud, spitting the contents of my cup all over my monitor.